-Iran navy says it seized oil tanker off Oman
+Iran seizes oil tanker off Oman in dispute with US

 The state-run IRNA news agency published a story acknowledging the seizure of an oil tanker by Iran’s navy.